marc3linho/OrangeClock/case/OrangeClock_Stand/README.md

-Print one base and two legs, then snap together.
+Print one base and two feet, then snap together.